3squ/TikTok-Follower-Scraper/README.md

 ## How to Use the Code

 ### Step 1: Download Python
+#### Windows:
 1. Go to https://www.python.org/downloads/ and download the latest version of Python.
 2. During installation, make sure to check the box that says "Add Python to PATH."

+#### macOS:
+1. Open Terminal and type the following command to check if Python is installed: python3 --version
+2. If Python is not installed, download the latest version from https://www.python.org/downloads/.
+3. Install Python by following the instructions provided on the website.

 ### Step 2: Install the Required Libraries
 1. Open the folder where the project files are located.
-2. Hold down the Shift key, right-click inside the folder, and select **Open PowerShell window here** or **Open Terminal here**.
+   - **Windows**: Hold down the Shift key, right-click inside the folder, and select **Open PowerShell window here** or **Open Terminal here**.
+   - **macOS**: Open Terminal, type `cd ` (with a space), drag the folder into the Terminal window, and press Enter.
-3. Type the following command and press Enter: pip install -r requirements.txt
+2. Type the following command and press Enter: pip install -r requirements.txt
-4. Wait for the installation to complete.
+3. Wait for the installation to complete.

 ### Step 3: Run the Scraping Script
+1. Run the scraping script:
-1. Double-click on the file **run_follower_bot.bat** to start the scraping process.
+   - **Windows**: Double-click on the file **run_follower_bot.bat** to start the scraping process.
+   - **macOS**:
+     1. Open Terminal.
+     2. Type `cd ` (with a space), drag the folder containing the files into the Terminal window, and press Enter.
+     3. Type the following command and press Enter: python3 follower_bot.py
 2. The script will read TikTok usernames from the **Follower.txt** file and fetch their follower counts.
 3. The results will be saved in **TikTok_Followers.xlsx**.
 4. It skips usernames that have already been checked in the past.
 This is useful if: